ot.unbalanced

 • reg (float, optional (default = 0)) – Entropy regularization term >= 0.
 By default, solve the unregularized problem

 • div (string, optional) – Divergence to quantify the difference between the marginals.
-Can take two values: ‘kl’ (Kullback-Leibler) or ‘l2’ (quadratic)
+Can take two values: ‘kl’ (Kullback-Leibler) or ‘l2’ (half-squared)

 • G0 (array-like (dim_a, dim_b)) – Initialization of the transport matrix